Adriano-Cardozo/Adriano-Cardozo/README.md

 - 👋 Hi, I’m @Adriano-Cardozo
-- 👀 I’m interested in first stage
+- 👀 I’m starting a developer career
-- 🌱 I’m currently learning Python and C#
+- 🌱 I’m currently learning C#
-- 💞️ I always try to collaborate.
-- 📫 How to reach me: avcadriano@hotmail.com
+- 📫 How to reach me: @adriano_cardozo_

 <!---
 Adriano-Cardozo/Adriano-Cardozo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.